-28. What important legislative changes do you anticipate so far as they affect your advice to private clients?
+31. What important legislative changes do you anticipate so far as they affect your advice to private clients?

-The Capacity (Bailiwick of Guernsey) Law 2020 will come into force late in 2020 or early in 2021.
+The Capacity (Bailiwick of Guernsey) Law 2020 has been registered but has not yet come into force.
 The Guernsey law has been influenced by the provisions of the English Mental Capacity Act of 2005.
 Among other things, the new law will introduce the concept of Lasting Powers of Attorney.